langchain-ai/langsmith-cookbook/insights-examples/README.md

 # Insights Examples

-LangSmith Insights is a feature that helps you analyze and understand patterns in your LLM application data.
-These examples demonstrate how to use the Insights API to gain actionable insights from real-world data sources.
+LangSmith's Insights Agent helps you analyze and understand patterns in your LLM application data.
+These examples show how to use the Insights API to gain actionable insights from data sources outside LangSmith - like customer support tickets, emails, call transcripts and more.

 ## Examples